 Step 2: COMPARE EQUIPMENT TYPES

 Are you comparing apples-to-apples or apples-to-oranges?
 Are the companies using monocrystalline or polycrystalline panels?
 What type of inverters are they using?
 How many watts are in the panels?
 Selecting quality equipment is a vital step in getting a good value for your money.
-Mono panels paired with long lasting, trouble-free mircoinverters will deliver more power over the life of your system than any other configuration.
+Mono panels paired with long lasting, trouble-free mirco inverters will deliver more power over the life of your system than any other configuration.

 COST PER WATT:

 Solar prices are quoted as an “all in” price.
 It includes the panels, inverters, racking, labor, permits, engineering, HOA, clips, rails, clamps, warranty costs, overhead, insurance and everything else that goes into installing your system.
-Cost per watt is the unit price – like the price for a gallon of gas.
+The cost per watt is the unit price – like the price for a gallon of gas.
 You’re going to buy the whole tank, but you decide which station to stop at based on who has the lowest price per gallon.
 If you are looking at two very similar systems, cost per watt is your number to compare on.